-As noted above, the Connecticut Employment and Training Commission was previously part of the Department of Labor.
+The Connecticut Employment and Training Commission was previously part of the Department of Labor.
 The Commission oversees the development of the Statewide Workforce Investment Policy.
 In accordance with Public Act 99-195, Section 31-3h of the General Statutes was modified to place the Commission within the Office of Workforce Competitiveness.